needle-mirror/com.unity.xr.hands/Documentation~/gestures/finger-shapes.md

     </tr>
 </table>

 If you were to orient the wrist such that it points along the z-axis, spread is calculated as the normalized horizontal angle between two fingers.
-The angle is normalized according to ranges defined in <c>XRFingerShapeConfiguration</c>.
+The angle is normalized according to ranges defined in `XRFingerShapeConfiguration`.
 The vectors that define the angle that gets normalized are the proximal to intermediate joints of each finger - this is different for the thumb, which behaves the most consistently by using the index finger's metacarpal and proximal joints, and the thumbs's metacarpal and tip.
 If the fingers cross or start to cross, a spread value of 0 is reported, because spread represents the convergence, not the divergence, between these vectors.